 Emily Mills, Journalism ’05

-Named to the 100 Accomplished Black Canadian Women list in 2018 and a CivicAction DiverseCity Fellow in 2017, Mills is an alumna on the rise.
+Named to Canada’s Most Powerful Women: Top 100 list by Women's Executive Network and the 100 Accomplished Black Canadian Women list, Mills is an alumna on the rise.
 Mills is the founder of How She Hustles, a network that connects diverse women through events.
 The events focus on entrepreneurship and leadership, attracting as many as 400 guests, from CEOs to Olympians.
 Her digital photo series, HERstory in Black, featuring 150 inspiring Black women, earned earned national media coverage on CBC including a one-hour TV documentary.
 She was recently named to Canada’s national committee for the world’s largest gender equality conference.
 Mills also held a roundtable with Prime Minister Justin Trudeau about entrepreneurship and economic opportunities for Black women.

 Jeremy Podeswa, Image Arts ’84

 Podeswa has been a director on the rise over the last two decades with directing credits in a number of hit television shows ranging from Six Feet Under and Dexter to True Blood, Homeland and most recently The Handmaid’s Tale.
 He is the winner of two Genie Awards and the 1999 TIFF Best Canadian Film for The Five Senses.
 He has received an Emmy nomination for Outstanding Directing for a Drama Series for episodes of Game of Thrones.

 Whitney Rockley, Business ’92